armaansd/pac-mAIn/docs/final.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/co5hQgN6pi8" frameborder="0" allowfullscreen>
 </iframe>

 As shown in the demonstrations, the agent is adept at collecting diamonds.
 When the agent observes a nearby zombie, it will avoid it.
+This behavior does not negatively impact the agent's ability to collect diamonds, so our agent also accomplishes this expected behavior.

 ## Evaluation: Q-Learning

 ### Quantitative
-<p>Compared to PPO, the agent trained with Q-Learning took longer to reach a solution (collect all diamonds).</p>
+<p>Overall, the agent trained with Q-Learning took longer to reach a solution (collect all diamonds).
+As the number of runs increased, our agent's performance did not show significant improvement.
+This might be due to the large number of states or the inaccuracies of q-table entries due to the agent dying to a moving zombie.</p>

 ### Qualitative
 <p>Compared to PPO, the agent trained with tabular Q-Learning was unable to effectively learn to avoid the zombie while collecting diamonds.
 Its performance was unstable and performed poorly in our new environment.
 A major limitation of tabular Q-learning is that it applies only to discrete action and state spaces.
 Due to the zombie being a moving entity, it made q-value entries involving player death inaccurate and resulted in inefficient learning.
 Thus, the agent trained under Q-Learning did not accomplish the expected behavior of avoiding zombies.</p>